-You can take money out of your Traditional IRA at any time; however, you must begin taking distributions by April 1 of the year after the year you turn age 701⁄2 (starting in 2020, age 72).
+You can take money out of your Traditional IRA at any time; however, you must begin taking distributions by April 1 of the year after the year you turn age 73 (age 75 starting with 2033).
 When you do, the taxable portion of the distribution is taxed as ordinary income.
 If you withdraw funds prior to age 591⁄2, you may also be subject to the IRS 10% early distribution penalty.